 Pupils have benefitted greatly from the enrichment of the curriculum and from the pastoral support on offer.
 Improved attendance and punctuality along with improved self esteem and self image have led to clear gains for many of these pupils.

-1 pupil was in receipt of Pupil Premium and achieved a good level of development in many areas.
+2 pupils were in receipt of Pupil Premium and one achieved a good level of development in all areas.

-3 children were in receipt of Pupil Premium.
-2 pupils met age related in all areas and targeted support is being given to the other child in all areas to continue to narrow the gap.
+2 children were in receipt of Pupil Premium.
+1 pupils met age related in all areas and targeted/SEND support is being given to the other child in all areas to continue to narrow the gap.

-7 children were in receipt of Pupil Premium.
-57% achieved the expected standard or above in reading, writing and maths which was above national expectation.
-100% of children in receipt of PP achieved expected standard or above in reading.
+2 children were in receipt of Pupil Premium.
+50% achieved the expected standard or above in reading, writing and maths.
+100% of children in receipt of PP achieved expected standard or above in maths.

 Pupil Premium Grant received for 2016/17- £34,320